Some1ellse/taigabot/README.md

 #### Discord
 1. Create a Discord application and get your token
 2. Invite the bot to your server
-3. Ensure your Discord server is Community enabled, and createa  forum channel for posts.
+3. Ensure your Discord server is Community enabled, and create a forum channel for posts.

 #### Proxy
 1. Ensure there is some form of proxy between the bot and Taiga, so you can properly catch the webhook route.